niklas-enns/message-broker/README.md

         - [x] Delivered messages are deleted cluster-wide
     - [ ] Nodes without clients continue receiving replicated messages (for HA) but delegate their message distribution responsibilities to other nodes.
 (Otherwise these messages would get stuck in the node)
+    - [ ] Cluster divides responsibilities for message distribution automatically
+      - No manual configuration by admin needed
     - [ ] (On failure) clients connect to any node and message processing continues
         - [ ] Subscriptions have to be replicated